mpcmorais/gas-liquid-flow-cnn-prediction/README.md

 ### Data Processing
 * **`i2mtc_data_processing.ipynb`**
-  Handles the processing of raw sensor data and the generation of sliding windows using the cross-correlation desynchronization methodology.
+  Handles the processing of raw sensor data and the generation of sliding windows using the synchronization methodology.

 ### Specialized Training
 * **`i2mtc_specialized_training.ipynb`**